talukder88/roa_estimate/README.md

-# Sum-of-squares Optimization-based Inner-estimation of Maximal Region-of-Attraction for Trigonometric Dynamic Fields
+# Sum-of-squares Optimization-based Inner-estimation of Maximal Region-of-Attraction of Systems with Trigonometric Dynamic Fields
 This repo provides a MATLAB toolbox to inner-estimate maximal region-of-attractions (RoA) of continuous-time dynamical systems, where the dynamic field may include trigonometric terms.
 Open-source implementations for automated search of Lyapunov function are available for systems with polynomial dynamic fields; however, dynamic model of practical systems (e.g., in robotics, power systems, etc.) often comprise trigonometric terms.
 This toolbox can handle such systems (see our work [Resilience Indices for Power/Cyberphysical Systems](https://ieeexplore.ieee.org/abstract/document/9198917) for application in classical power system models).

 It employs sum-of-squares optimization-based automated search of Lyapunov functions.
 This method was used in this work: